5mehulhelp5/magento-email-attachments/README.md

 ```

 ## Browserless PDF generation and basic email template
-This module also has the ability to generate a PDF via Browserless from a URL.
-This also has a very basic template called "simple_text_email" that allows the body and subject to be set via template variables (see above example).
+This module also has the ability to generate a PDF via Browserless from a URL and it has a very basic template called "simple_text_email" that allows the body and subject to be set via template variables (see above example).
 This module has a wrapper helper for that template:
 ```php
 public function __construct(
     protected \BredaBeds\EmailAttachments\Helper\SendBasicEmail $sendBasicEmail,